ssaring/sportstracker/sportstracker/docs/README.txt

-All the application icons are taken from the open source projects GTK+ (http://www.gtk.org) and Tango (http://tango.freedesktop.org) or they are created based on icons from those projects.
+All the application icons are taken from the open source projects GTK+ (http://www.gtk.org) and Tango (http://tango.freedesktop.org) or they are created based on icons from those projects (e.g. the application icon).

 Stefan Saring
-2012/07/04
+2012/07/17